-While the Clerkship Director and/or Education Committee has set performance standards for students on the surgical clerkship, look to the Office of the Dean of Medical Education to learn school policies.
+While the Clerkship Director and/or Education Committee has set performance standards for students on the surgical clerkship, the Office of the Dean of Medical Education is a good resource to stay updated on school policies.
 They have various committees (i.e. Curriculum, Ethics, and Promotion) that have established the policies and guidelines for both your clerkship and the students.
 The student body may also have an "Honor Council" to deal with student issues such as cheating.
 The Office of the Dean of Education offers a wealth of information for most any question or problem that may arise.